Professional wrestling holds: Mexican Surfboard

 Also known as a "Romero special".
 The Mexican surfboard hold first sees a wrestler stand behind a fallen opponent, who is lying stomach down on the floor.
 The wrestler places one foot down just above each of the opponent's knees and bends their legs up, hooking them around their own knees; at this point the wrestler grasps both of their opponent's wrists (usually slapping the opponent's back in an attempt to bring the arms in reach), and can either do three things: Remain standing, fall into a seated position, or fall backwards while compressing the opponent's shoulder blades and lifting them off the ground.
 This can see the wrestler fall to a seated position or go onto their back, lifting the opponent skyward, which will increase pressure on the opponent but put the wrestler in risk of pinning their own shoulders to the mat.
 It is mostly performed by Jushin Thunder Liger, Natalya Neidhart and Daniel Bryan as a signature and by Rito Romero as a finisher.

 Cross-armed surfboard

 This version of a surfboard sees a standing or kneeling wrestler take hold of both of a kneeling or seated opponent's wrists and cross their arms over, applying pressure to both the opponent's arms and shoulders.
 Sometimes the wrestler may place their foot or knee on the opponent's upper back in order to exert even more pressure.

 Seated surfboard

 Another version of a surfboard, which is known as a "seated surfboard stretch" but referred to as a "modified surfboard stretch".
 Most often applied by a standing wrestler against a prone opponent, but may also be applied by a seated wrestler or against a seated or kneeling opponent, sees the wrestler grasp both of their opponent's wrists while placing their foot or knee on the opponent's upper back, pulling back on the arms to compress the opponent's shoulder blades.
+In lucha libre, the variation performed against a kneeling opponent is called La Cavernaria, after Cavernario Galindo.

+Pin-up Strong

+In this Modified double wrist lock surfboard, The wrestler first takes the opponent's legs then, bends them at the knees, and crosses them, placing one ankle in the other leg's knee-pit before then turning around so that they are facing away from the opponent and places one of their feet into the triangle created by the opponent's crossed legs.
+The wrestler then places the opponent's free ankle under their knee-pit.
+The wrestling then rolls to the ground, on onto their back, forcing the opponent over on the back.
+The wrestling then grabs both of the opponent's wrist, lays straight on their back and pulls the opponent's arms while lifting their own legs upwards to put pressure on the opponent's legs simultaneously.
+This move was used by Beth Phoenix as a signature.